MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Evaluation

 We further compared the attack results from the perspective of both the MCP pipeline stages and tool configurations.
-As shown in Fig. \ref{fig:stage and tool result}, our findings are as follows: (1) Agents are vulnerable to attacks at full stage.
-The agent’s eagerness to complete user tasks makes it prone to overlook the disguise of malicious tools, blindly passing unreasonable parameters during the invocation stage, which exhibits the highest average ASR exceeding 70\%.
-Over-trust in tool responses also leads to high ASR in the response handling stage.
-These interaction processes are often hidden from the user, and such information asymmetry further enhances the stealth and aggressiveness of attacks.
-(2) Attacks remain effective even in multi-tool environments containing benign tools.
-Real-world scenarios often provide agents with a toolkit; even when benign tools are available, induction methods such as NC, PM, and TT still lead to significant attack success.
+As shown in Fig. \ref{fig:stage and tool result}, our findings are as follows: \textbf{(1) Agents are vulnerable to attacks at full stage.} At the invocation stage, the model is the least secure, exhibiting the highest average ASR of over 70\%.
+This suggests that attackers can easily obtain target data by exploiting the tool parameter interface.
+Moreover, Over-trust in tool responses also leads to high ASR in the response handling stage.
+These interaction processes are often hidden from the user, and such information asymmetry further enhances the stealth and aggressiveness of attacks. \textbf{(2) Attacks remain effective even in multi-tool environments containing benign tools.} Real-world scenarios often provide agents with a toolkit; even when benign tools are available, induction methods such as NC, PM, and TT still lead to significant attack success.